 In 2014, upon completion of the 10th annual Medicine Buddha retreat on Medicine Buddha practice, meditation, and Tibetan Tsalung yoga practice, he conferred the Medicine Buddha initiation on retreatants.

-After 20 years of spreading the teaching of Tibetan medicine in the West, the Institute closed its doors in June 2019.
 May these precious teachings continue to flourish around the world !